Asabeneh/30-Days-Of-JavaScript/readMe.md

 console.log(country.substr(3, 4))   // land
 ```

-6. *substring()*: It takes two arguments,the starting index and the stopping index but it doesn't include the stopping index.
+6. *substring()*: It takes two arguments, the starting index and the stopping index but it doesn't include the stopping index.

 ```js
 let string = 'JavaScript'